 After breast cancer surgery, a patient has the choice of having reconstructive surgery performed at the same time as their mastectomy or delayed reconstruction, which involves a second operation to reconstruct the missing breast tissue after recovery from the mastectomy is complete.
 For many women, breast reconstruction represents the conclusion of their breast cancer battle, and they want to pursue reconstruction as soon as possible and decide to begin the process at the same time they have their mastectomy surgery.
 Others choose to concentrate first on the cancer treatment itself before proceeding with reconstruction, and the decision will be based on the extent of your cancer and whether or not radiation therapy is planned after your mastectomy.

-Evaluation for Breast ReconstructionThere are several ways to reconstruct the breast, and Dr. Killingsworth or Dr. Catignani will work together with you in deciding which method is best for you.
+Evaluation for Breast ReconstructionThere are several ways to reconstruct the breast, and Dr. Killingsworth will work together with you in deciding which method is best for you.
 A breast reconstruction is usually a sequence of operations that involves two and sometimes three stages.
 The first operation is usually the longest and most complicated part of the breast reconstruction sequence because it involves the formation of a breast mound.
 The second and third stages are typically performed as an outpatient procedure, and they may include implant exchanges, revisions of the reconstructed breast, nipple reconstruction, and possibly surgery on the opposite breast to achieve symmetry.

 The Breast Reconstruction ProcedureTwo of the more common techniques used for breast reconstruction include:

 - Autologous Tissue Flap: This approach involves removing skin, fat, and muscle from a donor site on another area of the body and grafting this tissue onto the chest to create a new breast.
 The donor tissue is usually taken from the lower abdomen, the upper back, or the buttocks and this is a complex procedure that will affect the appearance of both the donor site and the recipient site although the texture of the reconstructed breasts is more natural looking than with implants.

 - Breast Implants: Patients who do not want additional scars or the risks that may occur from having surgery on other areas of their body often choose to have implants used for their breast reconstruction.
 This procedure is the most common technique for breast reconstruction surgery by combining skin expansion with implant placement.
-Dr. Killingsworth or Dr. Catignani will first insert a tissue (balloon) expander beneath the skin and chest muscle where the reconstructed breast will be located.
+Dr. Killingsworth will first insert a tissue (balloon) expander beneath the skin and chest muscle where the reconstructed breast will be located.
 A saline (salt water) solution is then injected into the expander through a tiny valve beneath the skin that will expand the overlying tissue and skin over a few weeks or months creating enough room for regular implant placement.
 The nipple and areola are then reconstructed at a later date using your own tissue.